Reset the Audio Conferencing PIN in Skype for Business Online

 The default setting is to not allow a meeting to be started by anonymous callers.

 When you enable a user for audio conferencing, by default they are sent emails that include conferencing information and their PIN.
-The user must have an Office 365 mailbox, because when a PIN is reset, a new PIN will be sent to the user in email to their primary SMTP address (alias) that is set for the user.
+The user must have a Microsoft 365 or Office 365 mailbox, because when a PIN is reset, a new PIN will be sent to the user in email to their primary SMTP address (alias) that is set for the user.

 When you set up audio conferencing, you set the digits that are required for the PINs in your organization.
 PINs can be from 4 to 12 digits - the default is 5.
 If you change the PIN length setting, the setting is only applied on newly generated PINs and isn't applied to the PIN setting for existing users that are enabled for audio conferencing.
 See Set the length of the PIN for Audio Conferencing meetings.

-The email by default will be set to the Office 365 primary SMTP address of the user.
-You can send an email to a non-Office 365 address such as a Hotmail or MSN email address.
+The email by default will be set to the Microsoft 365 or Office 365 primary SMTP address of the user.
+You can send an email to a non-Microsoft 365 or non-Office 365 address, such as a Hotmail or MSN email address.
 You can override the default email address by using Windows PowerShell.
-This is useful if the users don't have an Exchange mailbox in Office 365.
+This is useful if the users don't have an Exchange mailbox in Microsoft 365 or Office 365.

 To override the default user address where the email is sent, the tenant admin can use the following cmdlet: Set-CsOnlineDialInConferencingUser -amos.marble -ResetLeaderPIN -SendEmail -SendEmailToAddress "firstname.lastname@example.org".
 The SendEmail parameter is required to override the email address of the user.